nmistry096/CloudFS-Android/doc/source/com/bitcasa/cloudfs/api/RESTAdapter.rst

    :param credential: Application Credentials.

+RESTAdapter
+^^^^^^^^^^^

+.. java:constructor:: public RESTAdapter(Parcel in)
+   :outertype: RESTAdapter

+   Initializes the credential instance using a Parcel.

+   :param in: The parcel object.

 Methods
 -------
+alterFileMeta
+^^^^^^^^^^^^^

+.. java:method:: public com.bitcasa.cloudfs.File alterFileMeta(Item meta, Map<String, String> changes, int version, BitcasaRESTConstants.VersionExists versionExists) throws BitcasaException
+   :outertype: RESTAdapter

+   Changes the specified file's meta data.

+   :param meta: Item object to be changed.
+   :param changes: Meta data to be changed.
+   :param version: Version of the item to be changed.
+   :param versionExists: The action to perform if the version exists at the destination.
+   :throws BitcasaException: If a CloudFS API error occurs.
+   :throws BitcasaAuthenticationException: If user not authenticated.
+   :return: File object with altered meta data.

+alterFolderMeta
+^^^^^^^^^^^^^^^

+.. java:method:: public Folder alterFolderMeta(Item meta, Map<String, String> changes, int version, BitcasaRESTConstants.VersionExists versionExists) throws BitcasaException
+   :outertype: RESTAdapter

+   Changes the specified folder's meta data.

+   :param meta: Item object to be changed.
+   :param changes: Meta data to be changed.
+   :param version: Version of the item to be changed.
+   :param versionExists: The action to perform if the version exists at the destination.
+   :throws BitcasaException: If a CloudFS API error occurs.
+   :throws BitcasaAuthenticationException: If user not authenticated.
+   :return: Folder object with altered meta

 alterMeta
 ^^^^^^^^^

-.. java:method:: public Item alterMeta(Item meta, Map<String, String> changes, int version, VersionExists versionExists) throws BitcasaException, IOException
+.. java:method:: public Item alterMeta(Item meta, Map<String, String> changes, int version, BitcasaRESTConstants.VersionExists versionExists) throws BitcasaException
    :outertype: RESTAdapter

-   Alter File Meta
+   Changes the specified item's meta data.

-   :param meta: Item object of file meta
+   :param meta: Item object to be changed.
-   :param changes: String map of meta changes
+   :param changes: Meta data to be changed.
-   :param version: Integer version
+   :param version: Version of the item to be changed.
-   :param versionExists: VersionExists enum
+   :param versionExists: The action to perform if the version exists at the destination.
    :throws BitcasaException: If a CloudFS API error occurs.
-   :throws IOException: If a network error occurs
-   :throws BitcasaAuthenticationException: If user not authenticated
+   :throws BitcasaAuthenticationException: If user not authenticated.
-   :return: Item object with altered meta
+   :return: Item object with altered meta data.

 alterShare
 ^^^^^^^^^^